5.13 Retirement Plans

 (revised July 2000) (revised July 2010)

-The College's retirement program is underwritten by the Teacher's Insurance and Annuity Association (TIAA) and the College Retirement Equities Fund (CREF).
-TIAA/CREF is the largest retirement system in the United States, offering an array of high-quality financial products and retirement planning services.
+The College's retirement program is underwritten by the Teacher's Insurance and Annuity Association (TIAA).
+TIAA is the largest retirement system in the United States, offering an array of high-quality financial products and retirement planning services.
 Participants have the right to determine how all contributions are allocated between available funds.
 Ownership of the annuities, including all College and employee contributions plus accumulated earnings, is fully and immediately vested to the employee.

 This information is designed to be an overview of the retirement plan.
-A more detailed explanation can be obtained by calling the Office of Human Resources at PBX 5173 or TIAA/CREF at 1-800-842-2776, visiting the TIAA/CREF website or by reading the summary plan description, a copy of which can be obtained from the Office of Human Resources web page.
-In addition, representatives from TIAA/CREF visit Kenyon on a regular basis providing retirement account planning services to employees.
+A more detailed explanation can be obtained by calling the Office of Human Resources at PBX 5173 or TIAA at 1-800-842-2776, visiting the TIAA website or by reading the summary plan description, a copy of which can be obtained from the Office of Human Resources web page.
+In addition, representatives from TIAA visit Kenyon on a regular basis providing retirement account planning services to employees.

 The minimum employee contribution is 5 percent of gross earnings (excluding overtime).